San Marcos Growers LogoSan Marcos Growers

 Strelitzia reginae was first imported into California in 1853 and while yellow-flowering Bird of Paradise had been known about with isolated cultivated plants observed worldwide, but it wasn't until Kirstenbosch curator John Winter actively worked on crossing yellow plants starting in the 1970s that an active breeding program was established with the goal to produce reliably yellow plants from seed..
 After about 20 years this was accomplished and plants originally called 'Kirstenbosch Gold' were released in 1994.
 In 1996 the National Botanical Institute was granted permission to re-name it in honor of anti-apartheid activist and then president of South Africa, Nelson Mandela.
 We first imported seeds of Strelitzia reginae 'Mandela's Gold' from Kirstenbosch in 1998 but the plants we currently have for sale are a single clone vegetatively propagated by division from a plant received in the 1990s from the late Virginia Hayes, the first curator of plants at Madam Ganna Walska Lotusland Botanic Garden.

-The information about Strelitzia reginae 'Mandela's Gold' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Strelitzia reginae 'Mandela's Gold' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.